rveres/personal_website/src/pages/projects/2017-05-31---Flutter-FriendlyChat/index.md

 elements:
   - "android"
   - "apple"
 description: "My first foray into mobile cross-platform app development with Dart and Flutter.
-This project simulates a user interface for sending messages."
+This project is a mock-up for a user interface for sending messages."
 ---

 No content.